Border Angels: Desert Water Drops

 Border Angels is best known for engaging in desert water drops, where volunteers venture out into the desert along the US/Mexico border and distribute plastic bottles containing water in areas that are thought to be migrant pathways.
 These trips are used to educate the public about immigration as well as prevent migrant deaths through dehydration.

 Day Labor Outreach

 Border Angels volunteers and activists frequently visit day labor sites around San Diego county such as Home Depot where migrant workers congregate, and distribute food, water, clothing and advice regarding immigration services, legal rights and offer support.

-Immigration Advice & Advocacy
+Immigration Advice and Advocacy

 Founder Enrique Morones is a regular guest on TV and radio talk shows to discuss immigration and human rights.